What is emotional contamination OCD?

 It’s important to see a specialist because they’re trained to help you prevent avoidance and other compulsions.
 A specialist will teach you how to accept the uncertainty behind OCD fears and will give you the tools and knowledge needed to learn how to manage OCD.

-At NOCD, we have licensed therapists that are specialty-trained in treating OCD with ERP, and you can book a free 15-minute call with our team to get matched with one and get started with OCD treatment.
+At NOCD, we have licensed therapists that are specialty-trained in treating OCD with ERP, As an OCD specialist, I’ve used ERP to help many people regain their lives from OCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment. with our team to get matched with one and get started with OCD treatment.
 You can also join our Contamination OCD community and get 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.

 * Names and personal details have been changed.